-- We not only rationalize actions and the things we have done, we also find reason for our beliefs, models, values and other inner structures and thoughts.
+- We not only rationalize actions and the things we have done, but we also find a reason for our beliefs, models, values and other inner structures and thoughts.

-Let us take an example, a person applies for a job and gets rejected.
+Let us take an example of a person who applies for a job and gets rejected.

-Temporarily this rationalization is helpful because it is helping him overcome disappointment of being rejected.
+Temporarily this rationalization is helpful because it helps him overcome the disappointment of being rejected.
 Once he gets over this disappointment, he will go ahead and work towards developing his skills.

 There is a possibility that the man is not getting the job because he lacks certain skills.
-Now if this man continues rationalizing even after multiple rejections, he may not even work on developing his skills and hence the same rationalization that was earlier useful for him now becomes a clutch for him.
+Now if this man continues rationalizing even after multiple rejections, he may not even work on developing his skills.
+Hence, the same rationalization that was useful for him now becomes a clutch.
 A clutch that stops him from improving himself.

-The rationalization process can range from fully conscious (e.g. to present an external defense against ridicule from others) to mostly subconscious (e.g. to create a block against internal feelings of guilt).
-Simply put, rationalization is making excuses for one’s mistakes, and by doing so avoiding self-condemnation or condemnation by others.
+The rationalization process can range from fully conscious (that is, to present an external defense against ridicule from others) to mostly subconscious (that is, to create a block against internal feelings of guilt).
+Simply put, rationalization is making excuses for one’s mistakes and, by doing so, avoiding self-condemnation or condemnation by others.

 Rationalization and Self-Serving Bias:

-When confronted by success or failure, people tend to attribute achievement to their own qualities and skills while failures are blamed on other people or outside forces.
-For example: A student may blame the examiner for being stringent in grading her rather than lack of efforts on her side or say a teacher may take credit for his students getting good results solely because of his effective teaching, nullifying the student’s efforts
+When confronted by success or failure, people tend to attribute achievement to their own qualities and skills, while failures are blamed on other people or outside forces.
+For example, a student may blame the examiner for being stringent in grading her rather than lack of effort on her side or say a teacher may take credit for his students getting good results solely because of his effective teaching, nullifying the student’s efforts.

-We rationalize to ourselves and even others, at times to even people who are unknown to us.
-Let us say a woman trips and falls over in the street and tells a passer-by that ‘I have recently been ill’, here it is helping her save herself from feeling embarrassment or maybe from being ridiculed by others for not being careful.
+We rationalize to ourselves and others, at times to even people unknown to us.
+Let us say a woman trips and falls over in the street and tells a passer-by, “I have recently been ill”.
+Here it is helping her save herself from feeling embarrassed or maybe from being ridiculed by others for not being careful.

 Types of Rationalizations

-Generally Rationalizations can be divided in two types:
+Generally, Rationalizations can be divided into two types:

 - One is the “silver lining,” an assumption that everything happens for the best, so one should try to find the blessing in disguise.
-Considering the above example of the person being rejected for a job, the person may say “I din’t get the job because something better awaits me.”
+Considering the above example of the person being rejected for a job, the person may say, “I didn’t get the job because something better awaits me.”

-- The second type of the rationalization is the “sour grapes phenomenon,” a term that comes from Aesop’s fable about the fox who said that the grapes too high to reach were sour anyway.
-Taking the above example again, the person may say “I wasn’t interested in this job anyway.”
+- The second type of rationalization is the “sour grapes phenomenon,” a term that comes from Aesop’s fable about the fox who said that the grapes too high to reach were sour anyway.
+Retaking the above example, the person may say, “I wasn’t interested in this job anyway.”

 Watch out for your own rationalizations.
-It is important to check reality and be true to self.
-If you or someone you know has been using rationalization in a manner that it is beginning to create a problem, do feel free to call us on +91-808020-8473 or use the contact us form.
+It is important to check reality and be true to yourself.
+If you or someone you know has been using rationalization in a manner that is beginning to create a problem, do feel free to call us at +91-808020-8473 or use the contact us form.